anubhavamd/Deep-Learning-Updated/README.md

 ### 3.1.1 Installing PyTorch

-To install ROCm™ on bare-metal, follow the instructions in section _[2.2 ROCm installation guide](#_ROCm_Installation_guide)_.
+To install ROCm™ on bare-metal, follow the instructions in section [2.2 ROCm installation guide](#_ROCm_Installation_guide).
 The recommended option to get a PyTorch environment is through Docker.
 However, installing the PyTorch wheel package on bare metal is also supported.

 #### 3.1.1.1 Option 1 (Recommended): Use Docker Image with PyTorch Pre-installed